My Story – A 12 Year Jail Sentence

 Painful life events are inevitable in our lives.
 How we deal with that pain from the past changes our ability to deal with the present.
 This then gives us choice and empowerment going forward.

 As I healed, I wanted to help other people on their healing journey and so I became a Master Therapeutic Counsellor.
 I have run support groups and have been counselling individuals and couples since 2009.
-I have been an Instructor at the school I graduated from since 2010.
+I was an Instructor at the school I graduated from 2010-2020.
+I am currently in the 2nd of a 3 year Somatic Experiencing™ program, as well as completing my Master of Counselling with City University.
 Over the years I’ve done a variety of workshops furthering my own growth in the subjects of anxiety, depression, trauma, addiction, couple’s counselling, and more.
 I am passionate about creating a safe space to be heard, to get curious and to heal from your story – whatever that is.

 “Owning our story can be hard but not nearly as difficult as spending our lives running from it.
 Embracing our vulnerabilities is risky but not nearly as dangerous as giving up on love and belonging and joy—the experiences that make us the most vulnerable.
 Only when we are brave enough to explore the darkness will we discover the infinite power of our light.” – Brené Brown